hazelcast/hazelcast/site/docs/sql/kafka-connector.md

 In this example, the key is a plain `Long` number, the value is avro-serialized. `keyFormat`, `keyJavaClass` and `valueFormat` are handled by Jet, the rest is passed to Kafka producer or consumer.
-The option names containing the `.` must be enclosed in double quotes because the `.` is a reserved character in SQL, double quotes are used to quote identifiers: this way the `.` is interpreted literally.

 ### JSON Serialization